Shashi1024/Java/Notes/collections.md

 - **`ArrayDeque<E>`**
   - *Underlying Data Structure* --> Resizable array.
+  - *Initial size & resizing*
+    - *default initial capacity* --> 16 elements
+    - *Resizing* --> When the array becomes full, it doubles in size.
   - *Characteristics*
     - Can function as both a Queue (FIFO) and a Deque (double-ended queue/stack).
     - More efficient than LinkedList when used as a stack or queue.